 Good afternoon Council President Campbell and Councilmembers,

 My name is Chelsey Birgisdottir.
-I am a policy associate with the ACLU of San Diego & Imperial Counties.
+I am a policy associate at the ACLU of San Diego & Imperial Counties.
+The ACLU is a proud member of the Coalition for Police Accountability & Transparency (CPAT).

 Thank you for your time and careful consideration.